Stephen Wise Temple: History

 In 1990, Rabbi Zeldin retired from his duties as Senior Rabbi and was succeeded by Rabbi Eli Herscher, who remained Senior Rabbi until 2015.
 At that time, Rabbi Herscher became Senior Rabbi Emeritus and was succeeded by Rabbi Yoshi Zweiback.
 Rabbi Zeldin died in 2018 at age 97.
 Rabbi Herscher remains on staff.

+In March 2025, Stephen Wise Temple and Schools celebrated the opening of the Aaron Milken Center for Early Childhood Education with a ribbon-cutting ceremony attended by over 300 guests, including community leaders, donors, and congregants.
+The center, named in honor of Aaron Milken—the late son of lead donors Lowell Milken and Sandra Salka Milken—offers an innovative and nurturing environment for young learners and their families.
+This $35 million facility reflects the temple's commitment to lifelong Jewish learning and features dynamic educational spaces that connect with the natural surroundings of the mountaintop campus.
+The project was realized through the generosity of the Lowell Milken Family Foundation and the collaboration of Abramson Architects.

 School

 Wise School, a Jewish primary school, is on the temple grounds.